Farukh-AVA/Ailey-Form/README.md

 # Ailey-Form
-Puted questions and notes on column E in DR Sheyi's google sheet.
+Added questions and notes on column E in DR Sheyi's google sheet.
-Implemented getData, obj, test functions
+<br />Implemented getData, obj, and test functions

-##TODO
+## TODO
 Need to implement ValidateForm function in ValidateForm.js file.
-Functions should validate input data and alert the user.
+Function should validate input data and alert the user.
-Add Dr Sheyi's changes after a meeting.
+<br /> Need add Dr Sheyi's comments to getData() after a meeting.